 No, bilberry is not a character in Lord of the Rings.
 So, what is a bilberry?
 It’s a native shrub that produces round, blue berries that look like blueberries.
 However, wild bilberries have far more nutrients than cultivated blueberries.
 Read on for bilberry plant information as well as data on bilberry benefits.

 Bilberry Plant Information

-Bilberry (Vaccinium myrtillus) is also called whortleberry, European blueberry and huckleberry.
+Bilberry (Vaccinium myrtillus) is also called whortleberry, European blueberry, and huckleberry.
 It’s a small shrub.
 Bilberry grows wild in the arctic and subarctic regions of the Northern Hemisphere.
-The bulberry shrub produces round blue berries also known as bilberries.
+The bilberry shrub produces round, blue berries also known as bilberries.

 Although bilberries are wild shrubs, they can be cultivated.
 Bilberry cultivation works best in cool climates in USDA plant hardiness zones 3 through 8.
 If you are going to try bilberry growing in warm climates, protect the shrubs from too much heat.

 You’ll do your best to buy container raised bilberry seedlings.
 Generally, once these shrubs get their roots in the ground, they prefer not to be disturbed.
 Like blueberries, bilberries thrive in acidic soil.
 Pick a location with full sun in cooler areas but opt for partial shade in warmer climes.
 Bilberries are very tolerant of wind, so shelter is not needed.

 When you read the information on bilberry care, you’ll learn that it is an easy shrub to cultivate.
 The plants require no fertilizer and little irrigation.
 Plant them in spring and pick the berries in fall.